 Are Wire Fraud Charges Tacked On To Other More Serious Charges?

-Depending on the circumstances of the case, mail and wire fraud charges could be tacked on to other more serious charges.
+Depending on the circumstances of the case, mail and wire fraud charges may be added to other, more serious charges.
 If somebody is mailing large sums of drugs through the mail in addition to mail and wire fraud, they could also be charged with trafficking drugs.

-There's a whole host of different charges that can be filed depending on the circumstances.
-Let's say that somebody works at a big corporation and they divert a million dollars into somebody else's bank account in another state.
-In addition to mail and wire fraud, they could also be charged with some sort of an embezzlement or theft related offense because they're stealing the money from their employer.
+There is a wide range of charges that can be filed, depending on the circumstances.
+Let's say someone works at a large corporation and they divert a million dollars into someone else's bank account in another state.
+In addition to mail and wire fraud, they could also be charged with some form of embezzlement or theft-related offense because they're stealing money from their employer.

 It also depends on whether other crimes are being committed in addition to mail and wire fraud.
-But, the authorities don't need other crimes.
-Usually, in mail and wire fraud cases , that type of criminal activity is going to be enough to subject the person to some serious criminal penalties depending on the amount of the loss to the victim.
+However, the authorities don't need to consider other crimes.
+Typically, in mail and wire fraud cases, this type of criminal activity is sufficient to subject the person to serious criminal penalties, depending on the amount of the loss to the victim.

 Strategies from the Best Federal Fraud Defense Lawyer